 Of course, there is the usual, checking your drone’s batteries are fully charged.
 Your controller is charged.
 Your phone is charged.
 Your memory card has space. etc.

 Check the weather conditions, I would advise not to fly if there is much more than a tiny breeze.
 It does affect how the drone flies.
 It can also blow the drone further away from you a lot quicker than expected.

-I know sometimes you are so keen to do your first flight that you may over look some of these things.
+I know sometimes you are so keen to do the first flight that you may overlook some of these things.
 But some small aircraft can fly low enough to encounter a drone which could put lives at risk… the last thing you want.

 Tip 6 – Perfection

-Your first flight should be about practising flying and learning the basic manovers such as:
+Your first flight should be about practising flying and learning the basic maneuvers such as: